tokens-studio/sd-transforms/README.md

 Generic:

-- Optionally excludes parent keys from your tokens file, e.g. when using single-file export from Tokens Studio Figma plugin -> parser
+- Optionally excludes parent keys from your tokens file, e.g. when using single-file export from Tokens Studio Figma plugin -> preprocessor
 - Maps token descriptions to comments -> `ts/descriptionToComment`
 - Check and evaluate Math expressions (transitive) -> `ts/resolveMath`
 - Transform dimensions tokens to have `px` as a unit when missing (transitive) -> `ts/size/px`